West Coast Zebra & Society Finch Show

 Judges Special Award . . . . . .
 Rosette

-There will be a total of 4 Divisions.
+There will be a total of 5 Divisions.
 Each awarded separately.
 The divisions are not then judged against each other forming a best of show.
-Rather, we hope to encourage the development of both Standard and Rare varieties of each species and feel this is the best way to achieve that.
+Rather, we hope to encourage the development of both Standard and Rare varieties of each species (Zebra and Society, one division of Gouldians) and feel this is the best way to achieve that.

 We kindly thank the following for sponsoring our show Divisions: